io7lab/io7dummy-device/README.md

 # 2. SSL Configuration
 For the SSL/TLS mqtt connection, just copy the CA's certificate file as 'ca.pem'.
 With 'ca.pem' file in the current directory, the device program will start mqtts connection.

-# 3. Customization or New Device
+# 3. Customization or building a New type of Device

 A new type of dummy device can be easily created like this, or this can be the base library for a nodejs io7 device.
 * import Device class